-In a mixing bowl,* whisk together the eggs, saffron-milk, and butter.
+In a mixing bowl (one with a pour spout is ideal), whisk together the eggs, saffron-milk, and butter.
 Add the flour and salt and whisk (gently) until the batter is smooth.

 Fill each of the pan’s cups just over half full.
 Bake at 450 degrees until the popovers have puffed up and the tops have some golden spots, about 15–20 minutes.
 Reduce the oven heat to 350 degrees and continue baking until the popover tops are completely golden brown, about another 15–20 minutes.

 Removing the popovers from the pan and use a paring knife to poke a slit into the

 bottom of each one, which will allow some steam to escape and prevent the interior from becoming gummy.
 Serve right away.